We should talk more about coding languages in Supply Chain.

 Mastering VBA and/or SQL is a good option to start coding for Supply Chain.
 Then, you have different pathways depending on your aspirations.

-Python: Machine Learning for forecasting
+Python: Machine Learning & AI

 In my opinion, Python is a strategic language.

 It is the coding language the most used in data science, especially for Machine Learning/Artificial Intelligence.

 I am doing myself a lot of Machine Learning at the moment, and I can tell you that I see a (very) big potential in Supply Chain , for everything dealing with demand forecasting and inventory management.
 Python has a quick learning curve in comparison to other languages, and thanks to many opened-source packages, anyone can build a forecasting algorithm in only a few lines of code.